Original posting January 2007

 - SJS: The use of tapered doses of systemic corticosteroids is not uniformly practiced by all specialists in drug allergy.
 Oropharyngeal hygiene and gargle solutions, as well as eye care (sterile eye management, use of topical corticosteroids), should be ensured.

 - TEN: Skin care, eye care (sterile eye management, topical corticosteroids), adequate hydration and nutrition and respiratory care are paramount.
 High-dose intravenous immunoglobulin (IVIG 1 g/kg/d for 2 days) has been used at various centers with generally good outcomes, especially in improving skin re-epithelialization.
-Other immunosuppressive therapies, including cyclosporine, cyclophosphamide, plasmapharesis and systemic corticosteroids, have not been found to be uniformly useful.
+However, the evidence remains controversial, and the original hypothesis on the anti-apoptotic effect of IVIG now does not appear to be so.
+Other immunosuppressive therapies, including cyclophosphamide, plasmapharesis and systemic corticosteroids, have not been found to be uniformly useful.
+Recent interest has re-emerged on the possible benefits of ciclosporin provided patients have not developed acute kidney injury and uncontrolled infection.

 - DIHS: The use of tapered doses of systemic corticosteroids is not uniformly practiced by all specialists in drug allergy.

-If the offending drug is deemed essential, desensitization to the offending drug should be performed Desensitization is a process in which the drug to which the patient is allergic is administered to the patient in small, incremental doses to induce a state of "tolerance" to the drug.
+Desensitization is a process in which the drug to which the patient is allergic is administered to the patient in small, incremental doses to induce a state of temporary tolerance to the drug.
+This should only be attempted if the offending drug is deemed essential and no alternatives are available .
 This treatment has been well established for IgE-mediated drug allergy, specifically to penicillins.
 Hypotheses as to the mechanisms underlying successful of drug desensitization include mast cell desensitization, hapten inhibition, IgE consumption and mediator depletion.
-Of these, mast cell desensitization is the only demonstrable mechanism to date.

 Drug desensitization for non–IgE-mediated drug allergy has also been described for various drugs.
 Although treatment has been shown to be effective, the underlying mechanisms for its success remain unknown.